eecs493staff/eecs493staff.github.io/README.md

 ## Future TODOs

-- Write spec & create starter code for each assignment (A4 and A5 left).
+- Write spec & create starter code for each assignment (A5 left).
 - As we approach the start of the semester, document a comprehensive list of things that need to be updated.
 - Consider upgrading to GitHub Team: this allows hosting websites from prviate github repos.